haydenlester/PiBrite/README.md

 A module may also be packaged optionally to accept and convert RSS feeds.

 ## Unrelated tasks you may be able to assist with
-Please contact hcldev if you are able to assist with this
+Please contact hcldev/sneekr-a if you are able to assist with this
 - Designing a 3d-printable enclosure for the Pi and the LCD or just the LCD.